 The APA defines addiction as a complex “brain disease that is manifested by compulsive substance use despite harmful consequence”.
 People who suffer from addiction intensely focus on the addictive behavior to the point takes over their life.

 - Behaviors that bring some physical sensation to the addict

 - Behavior that weakens the individual’s restraint

-- Withdrawal symptoms once the addiction is stopped and stopping that is often unsuccessful
+- Withdrawal symptoms once the addiction has stopped, and stopping that is often unsuccessful

-- Behavior affects family, work and social obligations
+- Behavior that affects family, work and social obligations

 Much like other addictions, some people are unable to able to handle social media appropriately and in healthy ways.
 The more the internet and social media dominate our lives, the worse of a problem this is becoming.

 With most addictions, people are motivated to certain behaviors, and these become more important than their relationships and daily obligations, including school and work.

 Social media could be considered an addiction if a person ignores important aspects of their life to spend significant time on Facebook, Twitter, Instagram and other various social media sites.